tykiww/tykiww.github.io/_posts/2017-10-20-SLR-Plotly.md

 ![](https://tykiww.github.io/img/slr/slr1.png)

-This seems like it's a lot more data than I thought.
+A lot more data than I thought.
 The trend of this information looks rather multiplicative rather than additive, and the data is *fan-shaped*.
 This probably requires a transformation of some sorts.
 My usual go-to is to use a log transformation, so I am going to just create a new variable below and plot the data.

 ```r
 lndiamonds <- diamonds1